Tommy Norment: Education

-A massive proponent of education, Norment introduced and passed SB1223 in 2013 that entirely revamped the evaluation and grievance process for teachers and certain administrators within Virginia's public school system.
+Norment introduced and passed SB1223 in 2013 that entirely revamped the evaluation and grievance process for teachers and certain administrators within Virginia's public school system.
 The bill requires teachers, assistant principals, and principals to be evaluated every year, either formally or informally, and such evaluations to include student academic progress as a significant component and an overall summative rating.
 The bill allows local school boards to increase from three to five years the term of probationary service required before a teacher becomes eligible for a continuing contract.
 This legislation directly ties a teacher evaluation to the performance of their students which leads to an improved roster of teachers and better student outcomes.

 Norment carried dozens of budget amendments throughout his tenure to provide increased funding for university programs, staff, and capital project improvements.
 Norment secured funding to build the Virginia Peninsula Community College Historic Triangle campus, the funding for the Integrity Science Center and the School of Education at William and Mary, and a number of new buildings at Virginia Military Institute.